 5. The importance of storage

 Run out of floor space to store your stuff?
 Then get vertical with a freestanding shelving unit or floating shelves.
-Shelves can be used to store all sorts of things, from books and vinyl records to ornaments, flowers, electronic equipment and more.
+Shelves or storage ottomans can be used to store all sorts of things, from books and vinyl records to ornaments, flowers, electronic equipment and more.
 Make sure any shelving units you use are capable of supporting the necessary loads and are securely fixed to the walls.
 But don’t just stop with the shelves, use colours, textures and natural finishes like wood to really get the most out of your shelving.
 And check out this blog for more ideas for behind the sofa storage and decor.

 6. Go green